|

 reacting with clays.
 In 1904 Eugenio Casoria found a mineral under a guano layer at

-Monte Alburno, Italy which he called "Palmerite".
-These two minerals were later identified through
+Monte Alburno, Italy which he called "Palmerite"

 X-ray powder diffraction as Taranakite and discredited in favor of Taranakite by historical priority.

-From the Sugar Loaf Islands, near New Plymouth, Taranaki
+from the Sugar Loaf Islands, near New Plymouth, Taranaki

 Peninsula, New Zealand.
 On Réunion Island, Indian Ocean;